Repeated Coursework: Graduate Students

 See the following examples for how the Repeated Coursework Policy affects financial aid:

 Example 1: A student has received an F in a class.
 The student receives an F in the same class next semester, and the semester following that.
-Financial aid will count those courses toward his enrollment for programs that require certain enrollment statuses.
-After the fourth try, the student receives a D. The student decides that he will try to get a better grade next semester.
-The following semester, he receives another F. Financial aid will no longer pay for that course for subsequent semesters.
+Financial aid will count those courses toward enrollment for programs that require certain enrollment statuses.
+After the fourth try, the student receives a D. The student decides to try to get a better grade next semester.
+The following semester, the student receives another F. Financial aid will no longer pay for that course for subsequent semesters.

 Example 2: A student has received a C in a class.
 The student takes the class again in hopes of achieving a better grade, but then receives an F in the same class next semester.
 Financial aid will not pay for the course again.
 The student would be responsible for payment of the course if they register for it again.